goshiphq/goship-cms/content/blog/how-to-choose-the-right-ltl-carriers.md

 ### Shipment tracking

 Good LTL carriers have to inform you about your shipment’s location and properly communicate any route changes or delays.
 Also, some carriers offer [online tracking](https://www.goship.com/blog/3-reasons-shipment-tracking-matters/), so make sure to figure out whether this option is available.
+Shipment tracking is one of the most influential technical factors.
+Being notified about the shipment location and expected delivery time significantly increases customers' experience.

 ### Freight liability

-Each freight carrier ensures a certain amount of [freight liability](https://www.goship.com/blog/freight-liability-vs-freight-insurance/).
-In most cases, this liability won’t cover the declared value of your cargo in case of [damage](https://www.goship.com/blog/freight-damage-how-to-file-a-freight-claim/).
+Every freight carrier ensures a certain amount of freight liability.
+In most cases, this liability won’t cover the declared value of your cargo in case of damage.
 That’s why shipping companies recommend obtaining full-coverage [freight insurance](https://www.goship.com/blog/what-is-freight-insurance/).
 Knowing the amount of liability is important for your shipment’s safety.

 ### Customer service